 In this article, ApexSQL Refactor SQL formatter features will be presented which can be very helpful in creating a well-formatted, clean SQL code.

-ApexSQL Refactor is a free SQL formatter and refactoring add-in which can be integrated into SQL Server Management Studio (SSMS) and Visual Studio.
+ApexSQL Refactor is SQL formatter and refactoring add-in which can be integrated into SQL Server Management Studio (SSMS) and Visual Studio.

 A well-formatted SQL code can save a lot of time in reviewing, especially when it comes to transition projects between teams.